 Structured Data Testing Tool (SDTT)

-This tool is the fastest and easiest to read.
-When you input your URL and click “Run Test”, it should show all of your Schema Markup in an easy to read format in the field on the right side of the screen.
+Google’s Structured Data Testing Tool is the fastest and easiest to read.
+When you input your URL and click “Run Test”, it will show all of your schema markup in an easy-to-read format in the field on the right side of the screen.
 Additionally, you can click on any one of the detected entities and show you the corresponding JSON-LD in the field on the left side of the screen.
 It will also show any errors and warnings in your markup so that you can make adjustments if needed.
 Please take a look at our SDTT Error Guide to learn about some common errors and how to fix them.

-There are a couple of things about the structured data testing tool that drives our expert team of schema creators crazy.
-First, the tool often cache’s versions of your page.
+There are a couple of things about the SDTT that are worth calling out.
+First, the tool often caches versions of your page.
 This means that if you are actively making changes to your markup, the latest markup may not be tested.
 To overcome this, simply click on new test, and enter your JSON-LD or microdata directly in the tool.

 The Schema App Structured Data Tester can be found in the “tools” tab in Schema App.
 This tool allows you to put in any website URL and it will display the Schema markup found on that page.
 It is the only testing tool in the world that displays dynamic schema.org data and does not cache the results.
 Having a testing tool integrated within Schema App improves your Schema markup workflow so you don’t always have to go to another site to test your markup.

 Getting into the habit of using at least one of these tools when doing your website markup with Schema App is highly recommended.
 Not only will it confirm whether your markup has deployed correctly, but it will also give you a visual look at the scope of your markup, which will allow you to assess its accuracy.

 Over the course of 2018 and 2019, Google unveiled a new Search Console.
 This resulted in the introduction of a host of new features, and changes to older features.
 Now we’ll discuss how to navigate these changes and then detail how you can dive into the data available.